 Meals & incidental expenses

-The second category, M&IE, covers pretty much everything else.
+The second category, meal and incidental expenses (or M&IE), covers pretty much everything else.
 Daily meals (breakfast, lunch, and dinner) as well as other expenses that typically come with travel such as room service, dry cleaning, service tips, and more fall into this bucket.
-M&IE rates have five tiers that we’ll discuss in more detail below.
+M&IE per diem rates have five tiers that we’ll discuss in more detail below.

 Unfortunately, per diem rates aren’t as simple as a single number to remember.
-Things like location and annual reviews and updates of the rates mean you should always check and verify that your numbers are up-to-date.
+Things like location, annual reviews, and updates of the rates mean you should always check and verify that your numbers are up-to-date.

 Location